microsoft/CromwellOnAzure/docs/managing-your-workflow.md

 By default, Cromwell on Azure mounts a storage account to your instance, which is found in your resource group after a successful deployment.
 You can [follow these steps](/docs/troubleshooting-guide.md/#Use-input-data-files-from-an-existing-Storage-account-that-my-lab-or-team-is-currently-using) to mount a different storage account that you manage or own, to your Cromwell on Azure instance.<br/>

 #### Specify file locations
-There are four main ways to specify the location of all the files in your trigger JSON - WorkflowUrl, WorkflowInputsUrl, WorkflowsOptionsUrl, WorkflowDependenciesUrl.<br/>
+There are four main ways to specify the blob paths within your trigger JSON, "WorkflowUrl" WDL or CWL file, "WorkflowInputsUrl" JSON file, and "WorkflowDependenciesUrl" file.
+The "WorkflowOptionsUrl" file only supports the first format.<br/>

 If using the default storage account or using a storage account connected to your Cromwell on Azure instance:
-1. For files hosted on an Azure Storage account that is connected to your Cromwell on Azure instance, the input path consists of 3 parts - the storage account name, the blob container name, file path with extension, following this format:
+1. For blobs/files hosted on an Azure Storage account that is connected to your Cromwell on Azure instance, the input path consists of 3 parts - the storage account name, the blob container name, blob/file path with extension, following this format:
 ```
 /<storageaccountname>/<containername>/<blobName>
 ```
 Example file path for an "inputs" container in a storage account "msgenpublicdata" will look like `"/msgenpublicdata/inputs/chr21.read1.fq.gz"`

+This is the **only supported format for blob paths within the "WorkflowOptionsUrl" file**.

-2. You can also use the https URLs which can be found by clicking on the file to view the blob's properties from the Azure portal.
-The URL path to "WorkflowUrl" for a test WDL file will look like:
+2. You can also use the https URLs which can be found by clicking on the blob to view the properties from the Azure portal.
+The URL path to "WorkflowUrl" for a test WDL file in a container called "inputs" will look like:
 ```
 https://<storageaccountname>.blob.core.windows.net/inputs/test/test.wdl
 ```

-If using files in locations that are not connected to your Cromwell on Azure instance:
+If using files in locations that are not connected to your Cromwell on Azure instance:<br/>
-3. Via [SAS URLs](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for Azure Storage account blobs that are not connected to your Cromwell on Azure instance
+3. Via [SAS URLs](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for Azure Storage account blobs/files that are not connected to your Cromwell on Azure instance<br/>
 4. Via public http or https URLs like GitHub raw URLs

 #### Ensure your dependencies are accessible by Cromwell